Paleo-Indians: Periodization

+The Palaeoindian period is generally considered to end around 9000 to 8000 years Before Present (abbreviated BP, a calendar system that treats the year 1950 AD/CE as year zero).
+The term "Paleoamerican" is sometimes used to refer to the pre-Clovis Paleoindian period, usually in a South American context, and with controversial connotations of the hypothesis of an earlier migration wave to the Americas prior to the arrival of the ancestors of modern Indigenous peoples of the Americas.
+Some authors have suggested that archaeological sites in the Americas prior to 13,500-13,000 years BP should be assigned to the Upper Paleolithic, which is then followed by the Paleoindian period.

-Sites in Alaska (East Beringia) are where some of the earliest evidence has been found of Paleo-Indians, followed by archaeological sites in northern British Columbia, western Alberta and the Old Crow Flats region in the Yukon.
-The Paleo-Indian would eventually flourish all over the Americas.
+Sites in Alaska (eastern Beringia) exhibit some of the earliest evidence of Paleo-Indians, followed by archaeological sites in northern British Columbia, western Alberta and the Old Crow Flats region of the Yukon territory.
+The Paleo-Indians would eventually flourish all over the Americas.
 These peoples were spread over a wide geographical area; thus there were regional variations in lifestyles.
 However, all the individual groups shared a common style of stone tool production, making knapping styles and progress identifiable.
 This early Paleo-Indian period's lithic reduction tool adaptations have been found across the Americas, utilized by highly mobile bands consisting of approximately 20 to 60 members of an extended family.
 Food would have been plentiful during the few warm months of the year.
 Lakes and rivers were teeming with many species of fish, birds and aquatic mammals.
 Nuts, berries and edible roots could be found in the forests and marshes.
 The fall would have been a busy time because foodstuffs would have to be stored and clothing made ready for the winter.
 During the winter, coastal fishing groups moved inland to hunt and trap fresh food and furs.